-The mission of the Washington and Lee University Gay, Lesbian, Bisexual, Transgender, and Questioning (GLBTQ) Resource Center is to affirm the existence and development of GLBTQ individuals at W&L, and to support a strong and welcoming community among them and allies within the larger institution.
+The mission of the Washington and Lee University Lesbian, Gay, Bisexual, Transgender, and Questioning (LGBTQ) Resource Center is to affirm the existence and development of LGBTQ individuals at W&L, and to support a strong and welcoming community among them and allies within the larger institution.

 The Global Service House is an upper-division themed residence that provides a focus for internationalism, a locale for increased cross-cultural engagement, and a visible home for service activity at the University.

 The 7,000 square foot LEED-certified Hillel House opened in September 2010.
 The facility includes the E Café, a Kosher dairy dining facility with indoor and outdoor seating, a sanctuary/multipurpose room, free student Wi-Fi, comfortable study spaces, a lounge area with cable television and state-of-the-art meeting spaces.

 The Interfaith office is located in the Hillel House on the second floor.
 The office has resources about different world religions and is open to anyone of any religion.
 It also provides a place for students to meet with their faith leaders and a place for students to meet with other students of different religions.

 The Chavis House is a University owned and maintained theme house for upper-division students.
 It is named for Washington and Lee University's first African American student, Rev. John Chavis.
 The common space in the Chavis House is considered open university space and is a central congregating point for many of the African American community.